Qt is designed for developing applications and user interfaces once and deploying them across several desktop and mobile operating systems.

 Qt Creator creates project templates for different build systems.
 You can create kits for different combinations of target platforms and build environments.
 Qt Creator supports CMake, qmake, Qbs, Autotools, Nimble, Meson, and IncrediBuild projects.

-For more information about project templates and building in Qt Creator, visit the following pages:
+For more information about project templates and building in Qt Creator, see:

 You can configure and build Qt from source using CMake or qmake.
 Custom configurations are for developers of Qt and for porting Qt to different targets.
 The Qt Platform Abstraction is an abstraction layer to facilitate Qt ports onto different platforms and targets.

 You can localize your application to different languages.
-There is an internationalization framework within Qt for handling different writing systems, translating interfaces, and for displaying numbers, dates, and currency in different formats.
-Qt Linguist is a tool for developers, translators, and release managers to implement internationalization in applications.
-The different roles can collaborate to produce, store, and deploy translated text in the user interface.
+Use the Qt internationalization framework for handling different writing systems, translating interfaces, and for displaying numbers, dates, and currency in different formats.
+Qt Linguist is a tool for translators for translating applications.
+Together with release managers and developers, they produce, store, and deploy translated text in the UI.

-For more information about internationalization and localization, visit these pages:
+For more information about internationalization and localization, see:

 You can use the Qt Help framework to create and package help files for complex applications.
 The help framework involves XML-based formats and tools to create content, set the order and filters for application manuals.